What is Skewness?

 How to Interpret

-- Usually, a standard deviation is used by investors for prediction of returns, and standard deviation presumes a normal distribution with zero skewness.
+- Usually, a standard deviation is used by investors in forecasting returns, and standard deviation presumes a normal distribution with zero skewness.
 However, because of skewness risk, it is better to obtain the performance estimations based on skewness.
 Moreover, the occurrence of return distributions coming close to normal is low.

 - Skewness risk occurs when a symmetric distribution is applied to the skewed data.
 The financial models seeking to estimate an asset’s future performance consider a normal distribution.
 However, skewed data will increase the accuracy of the financial model.